-In early December 2017, Brexiters set out new red lines, including that the ECJ have no jurisdiction in the UK after March 29, 2019, that the UK be free to sign and implement FTAs during the transition period, that free movement of people into the UK end on March 29, 2019, and that the UK be exempt from new EU regulations during the transition period.
+In early December 2017, Brexiters set out new red lines, including that the ECJ has no jurisdiction in the UK after March 29, 2019, that the UK be free to sign and implement FTAs during the transition period, that free movement of people into the UK end on March 29, 2019, and that the UK be exempt from new EU regulations during the transition period.
+These red lines were crossed.